yan073/visualtag/colouring chemical cells.md

 <li>coloring_option_stack: stack of possible colour options reseerved to try laster.</li>
 <li>all_tried: a circuit breaker to avoid non-stop repeative searching for a suitable solution.
 The initial value is false.</li>
 </ul>

-## Basic Ideas
-When picking one colour for one cell, if there are other options, save each of the other option into a checkpoint, put those checkpoints into a stack, colouring all the cells in the same cluster with the same colour, calculating the amount of different colours for each adjacent un-coloured cells.
-If the amount is three, then there is only one choice left for this cell, so put it into the high priority queue.
-If the amount is two, put it into the beginning of the low priority queue.
-If the amount is one, put it into the end of the low priority queue.
-If all the four colours have been assigned adjacent to a cell, the colouring proces is stuck.
-Rollback all the colouring up to the previous checkpoint saved in the stack.
-Start with the option saved in that checkpoint and continue the colouring process.
-To avoid non-stop repetitive colouring, a circuit breaker is created to remember if all the options have been tried out.

 ## Steps of Colouring
 The colouring is done in the function ```set_leaf_color()``` in the chemical.js file.